IbrahimTanyalcin/test-blog/README.md

 }
 ```

-Once `decrypt` is set to true, this will trigger a pop up window.
-If the user dismisses or enters wrong private key, no content is shown.
+Setting `decrypt` to true triggers a popup window.
+If the user dismisses it or enters an incorrect private key, no content will be shown.
 Decryption takes place **before** `mode` takes effect.
-This means you can set `mode` to `src`, `xml` etc. Default assumes markdown.
+This means you can set `mode` to `src`, `xml` etc. Default `mode` assumes markdown.

 ## Credits